Cyb3rK-ng/Codx/README.md

 2. **Run the Program**: Locate the downloaded executable file and run it ( Only `Codx.exe` ).
 You can do this by double-clicking the file `Codx.exe` in your file explorer.

-3. **Follow Instructions**: The program will guide you through the proxy setup process and certificate installation.
+3. **Follow Instructions**: The program will guide you through the Custom setup process and certificate installation.
 Follow the on-screen instructions.

 4. **Enter Software Key**: If it's the first time running the script, you will be prompted to enter your software key.
-Enter the key you received when you acquired the software.
+Enter the key you received when you acquired the software.(Removed Software Key)

 5. **Follow Instructions**: The script will guide you through the proxy setup process and certificate installation.